Offline Vehicle Routing Problem with Online Bookings: A Novel Problem Formulation with Applications to Paratransit: Evaluation

-Next, we demonstrate the effectiveness of our proposed approach by showing that optimizing tight pickup windows can lead to significant reductions in cost.
+\paragraph{Proposed Approach vs. Na\"ive Pickup Windows} Next, we demonstrate the effectiveness of our proposed approach by showing that optimizing tight pickup windows can lead to significant reductions in cost.
 Since the online bookings problem is novel to the best of our knowledge, existing VRP solvers do not address the online selection of tight pickup windows.
 Therefore, to provide baselines for comparison, we consider existing offline VRP solvers with ``na\"ively selected'' pickup windows, which we define as selecting the middle interval of broad pickup windows as tight windows.

 \cref{fig:ourbest_vs_otherbaselinee_static_updated} shows the reduction in the total cost of vehicle routes due to using our proposed approach, compared to using VROOM and Google OR-Tools with na\"ively selected pickup windows.
 For each comparison, we evaluate the algorithms on 180 days of paratransit data, and plot the distributions.
 We observe a significant reduction in costs compared to both baseline solvers.
 Further, we find that our approach is robust to variations in the duration of broad pickup windows since it maintains a significant advantage when broad windows are 2- or 4-hours long, even though the decision policy $\mu^*$ was trained only on 3-hour broad windows.